Skip to main content

 Introduction

-Max Risk is triggered when your unrealised loss on open trades reaches 2% of your initial balance.
+Max Open Risk is triggered when your unrealised loss on open trades reaches 3%(2% on Instant accounts) of your initial balance.

 The threshold is calculated using the following equation: